 The law against charging minors with prostitution reflects a growing recognition that underage prostitutes are "commercially sexually exploited children" who are usually persuaded or forced by adults to provide sex for money (often because they have nowhere else to turn).
 And since minors are considered to be unable to consent to sex under the law, they should not be charged with crimes when adults pay them for sex that is illegal to begin with due to their age.

 (Cal.Pen.
 Code § 647, subd. (b)(2); Cal.
 Welfare and Inst.
 Code § 300.)

 People convicted of felony pimping or pandering of a person under the age of 18, or taking a minor for the purposes of prostitution, are also required to register as sex offenders.

 (Cal.
 Pen.
 Code § 290.)

-If you are charged with pimping or pandering, you should contact an attorney immediately.
+If you're charged with pimping, pandering, or any other crime, you should contact a local, experienced criminal defense lawyer immediately.
 A conviction could result in time in prison or jail, job loss, a hefty fine, and, in some circumstances, sex offender registration.
 Being required to register as a sex offender can have a lasting impact on your ability to find a place to live and work.
-An experienced California criminal defense attorney can tell you how your case is likely to be treated in court and help you navigate the criminal justice system so that you can achieve the best possible outcome in your case.
+An experienced criminal defense attorney can tell you how your case will likely be treated in court and help you navigate the criminal justice system so that you can achieve the best possible outcome in your case.